deviant310/gitlab/README.md

 ## Back up

 File hook `hooks/backup.sh` will generate backup file on every event triggered in GitLab.
-Then it will send to VCS of this repository.
+Then it will be sent to VCS of this repository.
 If you want to do it manually, run the following command:

 **NOTE:**
 Replace `gitlab-web-1` to your container name, if necessary